 Ricketts Glen State Park Campground is partially closed and under construction, so please check the website before you visit to see what’s open and available.

-While they would typically have 120 tent sites, 10 modern cabins, and 5 deluxe cabins, only one loop of the campground was fully open when we visited, shown here:
+While they would typically have 120 tent sites, 10 modern cabins, and 5 deluxe cottages, only one loop of the campground was fully open when we visited, shown here:

 The Big Loop did not have electric service at the campsites, and the sites were NOT pet-friendly.
-Since we don’t have a generator in our RV and would be taking the dogs along, we opted to stay in a modern cabin.
+Since we don’t have a generator in our RV and would be taking the dogs along, we opted to stay in a deluxe cottage.

-The five modern cabins in the Big Loop are situated along Beach Trail with a nice view of Lake Jean.
-Our cabin was called Seneca.
+The five deluxe cottages in the Big Loop are situated along Beach Trail with a nice view of Lake Jean.
+Our cottage was called Seneca.

-Important side note: a “modern” cabin may not be what you think!
+Important side note: a “deluxe” cottage may not be what you think!

-So while “modern” does equal electricity, it does not equal running water!
-A water pump is right across the road, so you are able to fill up containers easily, but we definitely expected to have a sink inside the cabin!
+So while “deluxe” does equal electricity, it does not equal running water!
+A water pump is right across the road, so you are able to fill up containers easily, but we definitely expected to have a sink inside the cottage!

-The cabins use the bathroom and shower house located between sites #15 and #17.
+The cottages use the bathroom and shower house located between sites #15 and #17.

 I wish I had good things to say about it, but…